martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 never lose the cryptographic state required to generate the salt before the promised expiration time. {{retry-injection}} describes the implications if it uses zero without meeting these conditions.

+Similarly, the server MAY use a smaller Packet Length Offset size (e.g., 30 bits) to reduce the size of the packet length offset in long headers.
+A smaller packet length field increases the chance that the packet length will accidentally be valid, requiring trial decryption.
+As the maximum UDP datagram size is 2^16 bytes, a 62-bit packet length offset means that, at worst, only 1 in every 2^46 packets will be a false positive.

 ## Expiration Time